merijn-23/magr-ray-tracer/README.md

-This template is intended for students of Utrecht University.

-**Please refer to "_ getting started.pdf" for instructions.**

-Code is fully public domain.
-Use as you please.

-Contact me at bikker.j@gmail.com.
+GPU-based ray tracer for the course Advanced Graphics (INFOMAGR) at Utrecht University.
+By
+Tariq Bakhtali
+Merijn Schepers (6504477)

+Original template by bikker.j@gmail.com.